Behavioral Health & RecoveryC4admin2018-12-12T12:11:59+00:00

 Supporting and Advancing Wellness & Recovery

 We believe that recovery is possible for everyone.
-Experiences of mental illness and addiction can be devastating for individuals, families, and communities—yet much is known about what works.
+Experiences of mental health and substance use disorders can be devastating for individuals, families, and communities—yet much is known about what works.
 We promote strategies to include peer specialists in health services, integrate behavioral health and primary care, and apply harm-reduction approaches to engage people at all stages of their journey.

 C4’s Behavioral Health and Recovery team, led by Livia Davis, includes people with lived experience of recovery as well as clinicians, researchers, trainers, writers, and product development experts.
 This team is a leading voice in promoting recovery-oriented models of care.
 For more information, contact Livia Davis.
 Click on team member’s name to learn more.